gems-uff/rapid-relase-review/records/mantyla2013rapid.md

 # RQ1.
 What characterizes a rapid release cycle?

-The authors use Firefox rapid release cycle, which comprises a major release every six weeks.
+The authors use Firefox rapid release cycle, which comprises a release every six weeks.

 # RQ2.
 What are the implications of adopting a rapid release cycle?